How To Make Pickled Red Onions

 Instructions

-- Using a mandolin or a very sharp knife, carefully slice the onion.1 large red onion,
+- Using a mandoline or very sharp knife, thinly slice the onion.
+Add the sliced onions to a 16-ounce jar.1 large red onion

 Video